 Courses will be mainly given in English by professors coming from renowned Italian and foreign Universities, national and international officers, as well as professionals working in the relevant fields.

-- MODULE A: Actors, Sources and Instruments of International and EU Law
+- MODULE A: Actors, Sources and Instruments of International and EU Law.
+Basic principles

 - MODULE B: Risk Regulation.
-Law and Politics
+Science, Law and Politics

-- MODULE C: Risk Regulation in the Field of Environment, Health and Food
+- MODULE C: Risk Regulation in the Fields of the Environment, Health and Food